-The QKD Simulator web application is powered by a simulation engine that includes a complete Quantum Key Distribution toolkit.
+The QKD Simulator web application is powered by a simulation engine, which is part of a quantum key distribution toolkit.
 The web application and the QKD toolkit have been developed by Arash Atashpendar under the supervision of Professor Peter Y. A. Ryan.
 You can reach us here if you have any feedback or questions.

-Quantum key distribution (QKD), also referred to as quantum key expansion or establishment, is arguably the most widely known and commercially available application of quantum cryptography.
-In short, QKD makes use of the properties of quantum mechanics to guarantee secure communication by facilitating the long-standing problem of secure secret key distribution between two parties.
+Quantum key distribution (QKD), also referred to as quantum key exchange or establishment (QKE), is arguably the most widely known and commercially available application of quantum cryptography, aimed at providing information theoretically secure key exchange.

-The implementation of the Quantum Key Distribution (QKD) toolkit that powers this website is done entirely in Python and it makes use of various scientific libraries.
-Moreover, it comes with an easy-to-use API for developers, scientists or enthusiasts wanting to adjust things to their needs.
-The backend is built in a flexible and reusable manner by using a component-based and fully modular approach such that each sub-protocol can be manipulated in an isolated way.
-The current version provides a complete implementation of the entire QKD stack, i.e., Quantum Channel, Sifting, Authentication using Universal Hashing, Error Estimation, Reconciliation/Error Correction and Privacy Amplification.
+The implementation of the backend QKD toolkit that powers this website is designed to be reusable by relying on a component-based and fully modular approach such that each sub-protocol can be updated or replaced in an isolated way.
+The current version provides an implementation of the entire QKD stack, i.e., quantum channel/transmission, key sifting, authentication using universal hashing, error estimation, reconciliation/error correction and privacy amplification.
 The quantum channel currently only supports the BB84 protocol.
-More protocols will be gradually added to the framework.

-The QKD Simulation Toolkit powering this website's simulation engine is implemented entirely in Python and makes use of standard scientific libraries such as Scipy, Numpy, Matplotlib, Quantum Information Toolkit (QIT), BitVector, PyCrypto.
+The QKD simulation toolkit powering this web application's simulation engine is implemented entirely in Python and makes use of standard scientific libraries such as Scipy, Numpy, Matplotlib, Quantum Information Toolkit (QIT) and PyCrypto.

 Choose a simulator based on the properties of QKD that you would like to further investigate, fine-tune the initial parameters and define constraints for each subprotocol and run the simulator.